American Pharoah: Stud career

 American Pharoah officially began breeding mares in February 2016, and was first bred to Untouched Talent, an 11-year-old mare owned by Coolmore, dam of Zayat's Bodemeister.
 He had about 80 mares in foal after about 100 breeding sessions.
 (Note: His 2016 book included nine mares owned by Zayat Stables, and champion mares such as Judy the Beauty, Take Charge Lady, and Rags to Riches.)
 Notably, he retained his kind disposition even as a breeding stallion.

 On January 3, 2017, American Pharoah's first foal was born at Brookdale Farms, a bay colt out of the Tizway mare, Kakadu.
 The foal was described as having his sire's calm but bold personality.
 On January 15 at Coolmore Stud, the mare Untouched Talent produced his first filly.

 American Pharoah's first crop of foals sold well at the November 2017 Fasig-Tipton and Keeneland Sales, including a weanling filly who brought $1 million.
 Purchasers commented that his offspring at the sale inherited his efficiency of movement.

 On April 13, 2019, Monarch of Egypt became American Pharoah's first winner, taking a maiden race at Naas Racecourse in Ireland.
 On April 19, Maven was American Pharoah's first North American winner.
 Maven then shipped to Europe, where he became the first stakes winner for his sire by taking the Prix du Bois at Chantilly Racecourse.
 American Pharoah sired three entries in the 2019 Breeders' Cup, with Four Wheel Drive winning the Juvenile Turf Sprint.
 Harvey's Lil Goil became his first Grade I winner when she won the Queen Elizabeth II Challenge Cup Stakes at Keeneland in October 2020, and later that month Van Gogh won the Critérium International to give the stallion his first Group 1 winner in Europe.
 American Pharoah had a Grade 1 winner in Japan on February 21, 2021, when Cafe Pharoah won the February Stakes.

 In March 2017, Coolmore announced that American Pharoah would shuttle to stand at Coolmore Australia for the breeding season in the southern hemisphere, which begins in July, then return to America at the end of the year.
 He shuttled to Australia for five years.
 His first winner in Australia was the colt Head of State, who won a race in 2021.
 In 2024, his son Riff Rocket won three Group 1 events and became just the fourth horse to complete the Victoria Derby and Australian Derby double, the distance of both events close to his sire's victory in the Grade 1 Belmont Stakes.
 American Pharoah did not shuttle to Australia in 2022.

-As of 2024, American Pharoah continues to stand at Ashford Stud in Kentucky for a fee of $50,000.
+American Pharoah continued to stand at Ashford Stud in Kentucky for a fee of $50,000 until late 2025.
+He has been shuttled to the Shizunai Stallion Station in Japan for the 2026 season, and was set to return to Kentucky in July 2026.
+However, his contract has since been extended by another year.